 Regenerative agriculture is defined as “a holistic land-management practice that leverages the power of photosynthesis in plants to close the carbon cycle, and build soil health, cropresilience, and nutrient density,” according to Regeneration International.

 These growing techniques are backed up by science.
-The result: farms yield more bushels per acre, keep and improve the soil, and capture more and more carbon than ever before.
-All of these results fit into our goal of reducing greenhouse gases, reducing the carbon intensity of energy, and making bio-based fuels and chemicals in ways that are sustainable both economically and environmentally.
+The result: farms yield more bushels per acre, and improve the soil, more inexpensively than ever before.
+These results all fit into our goals of making bio-based fuels and chemicals, creating homegrown energy, and helping rural communities across America’s Heartland.

-Learn more about our feedstocks, and the regenerative agriculture and sustainable farming we research and encourage to capture carbon from the atmosphere.
+Learn more about our feedstocks, and the regenerative agriculture we research and encourage to help farms become an economic driver in the energy economy.

-Sustainable agriculture practices make a huge difference in the carbon intensity of our process.
-Adding to our sustainability has always been part of our plan.
-Sustainability has evolved to include many different aspects of our business and how we have an impact on the greater world.
+Regenerative agriculture practices make a huge difference in our process.
+Adding to our efficiency has always been part of our plan, and has evolved to include many different aspects of our business and how we have an impact on the greater world.
 Gevo makes use of photosynthesis as an energy-efficient tool for carbon recycling.
 Nowadays the industry standards take many different factors into account.
-We base our concept of sustainability on the Argonne GREET model.
 Many factors are taken into account:

 - Soil Carbon Sequestration